 Distribution: A tropical plant that occurs in the highlands of Ethiopia and Kenya.
+It has been introduced to other countries.
 It will grow on most agricultural soils.
 It needs a cool climate (15-20°C) and requires a sunny position.
 It is mostly grown between 1500-2500 m altitude in tropical regions.
 It can grow with a rainfall of 200-500 mm but is usually sown at the beginning of the rains.